skillvo/collaborative-textangular-editor/README.md

 ### How To Use Server Side Events:
 ---

-By default `addExistingContent` event is fired when you open an instance browser.
+By default **addExistingContent** event is fired when you open an instance in browser.
 This contains all existing data including current editor data and all users.

 ```javascript
 {